aijose/CppND-Capstone-Nibbles/README.md

 ### Loops, Functions, I/O

 * **The project demonstrates an understanding of C++ functions and control structures.**
-  * Different C++ control structures such as if-else, for loops, switch, etc. are used
+  * Different C++ control structures such as `if-else`, `for` loops, `switch`, etc. have been used in this project.

 * **The project reads data from a file and process the data, or the program writes data to a file.**
-  * The program reads a text file and uses it to define the layout for the game
+  * The program reads a text file and uses it to define the layout for the game.

 * **The project accepts user input and processes the input.**
   * The program accepts the user inputs for controlling the snakes.
-The user inputs can be customized for multiple players.
+The user inputs can be customized for multiple players using a configuration file.

 ### Object Oriented Programming